Healing from a Divorce in Birmingham, MI—Oakland Counseling for Divorce Recovery

 Divorce, indeed, is like having your life thrown into the air.
 Often, people need have to navigate new realities—custody decisions, legal battles, financial problems, and housing scenarios.
 At the same time, they often face anger, depression, fear, loneliness, confusion, anxiety, and guilt.

 When life is spinning, it may feel like it will never settle, but it will.
 Divorce is the end of a particular relationship, but it is not the end of a fulfilling, joyful life.
 Recovering from a divorce is often a painful and difficult process, but many who embrace the challenge find that a new, beautiful life emerges.
 And no one has to navigate divorce recovery alone.
 Skilled therapists understand the road to divorce recovery and can provide invaluable guidance at critical times.

-That is why Thriveworks Birmingham offers therapy for divorce recovery: we understand the ups and downs of ending a marriage.
+That is why Thriveworks Birmingham offers therapy for divorce recovery in Oakland County: we understand the ups and downs of ending a marriage.
 We also understand that healing is possible.

 Undercurrents of Divorce